Three-day weekends, once a month

 You’ll stay at the four-star JB Duke Hotel and your meals are included, beginning with Friday breakfast and ending with Sunday lunch.
 On Friday evenings you might join faculty, staff, and students in other programs for “Fuqua Friday,” a catered social event for the community.
 Sunday classes end at 1:00pm, when you'll travel home.

-During each term your in-person residencies alternate with distance weekends, where you’ll join your class for hybrid sessions that start Saturday at 11:00am EST and end by 5:00pm.
+During each term your in-person residencies alternate with distance weekends, where you’ll join your class either in person or remotely for sessions that start Saturday at 11:00am EST and end by 5:00pm.
 Faculty lead these course discussions from classrooms using technology that integrates in-person and virtual participation.
-While the program will not provide lodging for Distance Saturdays, each term you’ll have the option to decide whether you want to attend hybrid classes remotely or in person.
+While the program will not provide lodging for Hybrid Saturdays, each term you’ll have the option to decide whether you want to attend hybrid classes remotely or in person.

 Distance learning periods follow each residency, offering flexibility in scheduling and managing coursework, team projects, and other deliverables.
 Most distance periods range from 2-4 weeks in length, while your longer Term 5 residency for electives will be followed by 10 weeks of distance learning in a format that includes weekly online classes.